Gaia House offers an extensive programme of silent meditation retreats in the Buddhist tradition.

 There are regular talks on a theme from the teacher(s), instructions and guidance about meditation and teacher-led discussions or interviews.
 Apart from the teaching (Dharma) sessions, the retreats are held in silence.
 More about silence.
 This shared experience is often felt as profoundly peaceful and safe for newcomers.
 More about meditation.

-Gaia House Personal and Work Retreats are suitable only for experienced meditation practitioners.
+Gaia House rersonal and work retreats are suitable only for experienced meditation practitioners.

-More about the Retreats that Gaia House offers.
+More about the various retreats that Gaia House offers.

-- Please respect the silent atmosphere throughout the House and grounds.
+- Please respect the silent atmosphere in the house and the grounds at all times.

-- Everyone is asked to contribute one hour of work per day to the house.
+- Everyone is asked to contribute one hour of work to the house daily.

 - We encourage sensitivity towards all living beings and a non-harming relationship to all life.

-Hopefully most questions are answered on this website – but if you have any other queries, please contact us, and we will be happy to help you.
+Hopefully most questions you may have are answered on this website.
+However, if you have any other queries, please contact us, and we will be happy to help you.